-The fascinating Armenia journey begins in the nation’s capital Yerevan, which is surrounded on three sides by awe-inspiring Mount Ararat which slopes down to the Hrazdan river, giving the city a variety of elevations and neighborhoods and even a cable car to get to the top!
+A journey through Armenia begins in the nation’s capital of Yerevan.
+Surrounded on three sides by mountains, the skyline is dominated by legendary Mount Ararat.
+The Hrazdan Rver flows through the city, giving it a variety of elevations and neighborhoods, and even a cable car to a panoramic viewpoint.

-In Yerevan we offer a walking tour between museums and art galleries spaced around the spectacular Victory Park.
-Then explore the old Vernisaj bustling bazar stocked with carpets and crafts.
-The Cascade Stairway Complex is a must-see destination, there you can taste the most delicious apricots, berries or pomegranates.
+In Yerevan we offer a walking tour between museums and art galleries around spectacular Victory Park.
+Then we explore the open air Vernisaj bazaar stocked with traditional carpets and crafts.
+The Cascade Complex is a must-see of staircases connecting the downtown to residential districts.
+There are escalators to whisk you up and down the fountains and sculptures.
+Stop in one of the many cafes to sample the most delicious apricots, berries and pomegranates or take in a jazz concert in the warmer seasons.
 Armenian cuisine is one of the oldest in the South Caucasus.
-Our hand-picked local guides will take you to traditional authentic restaurants to enjoy Armenian Kufta, or Dolma along with Lavash, the pliable flatbread cooked on the walls of a wood-fired clay oven.
+Our hand-picked local guides will take you to traditional restaurants to enjoy authentic Armenian kufta, or dolma and of course lavash, the pliable flatbread cooked on the walls of a wood-fired clay oven.

-We continue the tour with the Holy Etchmiadzin Cathedral, the first Christian cathedral in the world.
+Fabulous historic sites are never far away from the capital city.
+We'll tour the Holy Etchmiadzin Cathedral, the first Christian cathedral in the world.
 Then on to explore the many majestic architectural treasures in Armenia.
-Visit Zvatrnos Cathedral, Khor Virap, Geghard Monastery and Garni.
-For that special lifetime experiences, you can capture the most picturesque views of Yerevan and Mount Ararat at the monastery of Khor Virap.
+Visit Zvatrnos Cathedral, Geghard Monastery, Garni, and the 5th c.
+Khor Virap Monastery.
+Khor Virap offers visitors stunning views of Yerevan and Mount Ararat.

-Armenians are very warm and hospitable, near Garni you will be invited by a local family to see the preparation of the local bread Lavash, you can help them cook Armenian style mouthwatering kebab with lamb and vegetables.
-Throughout the trip you will also have a chance to sample creamy homemade Armenian yogurt and cheeses.
-They are delicious.
+Armenians are warm and hospitable and visitors are honored guests.
+Near Garni you will be invited by a local family to participate in the preparation of lavash and learn to cook traditional Armenian-style kebab with lamb and vegetables.
+Throughout the trip you'll sample creamy homemade Armenian yogurt and cheeses; they're delicious!

-Continuing along the old Silk Road we will travel to the charming city of Dilijan and stop by at the breathtaking Lake Sevan for a local fish lunch whilst taking in the spectacular views of Lake Sevan, the largest and one of the most beautiful lakes in Caucasus.
-Depending on the light the colors change from azure to turquoise to navy blue.
-Many locals call this lake “Armenian Sea.”
+Continuing along the old Silk Road routes takes us to the charming city of Dilijan, stopping by beautiful Lake Sevan for a local fish lunch.
+The largest and one of the most beautiful lakes in Caucasus, its colors change from azure to turquoise to navy blue.
+Many locals call this lake the “Armenian Sea.”

-Then on to Dilijan which is famous for its UNESCO World Heritage ancient monasteries Haghartsin and Goshavank dating from the 11- 13th century.
-Dilijan is “Armenia’s Switzerland” we will take you to the workshop of a local artists.
-There you will see their talents but also get a chance to make you own wooden jewelry, pencil box or porcelain ornaments.
+Dilijan is famous for UNESCO World Heritage sites - its ancient monasteries Haghartsin and Goshavank date from the 11- 13th centuries.
+Dilijan is charming and picturesque - “Armenia’s Switzerland”.
+Visit the workshops of local artisans and take the opportunity to make you own wooden jewelry, pencil box or porcelain ornaments.